primus-labs/zktls-page-core-sdk/README.md

 **1. Create Project:** Create a project on the [Primus Developer Hub](https://dev.primuslabs.xyz/) to obtain a paired appID and appSecret, then configure them in your project.

 **2. Configure Verification Parameters:** Ensure that two key parameters, including the request parameters and response data paths, are configured correctly.
-Refer to the [simple example](#Test Example) for guidance.
+Refer to the Test Example) for guidance.

 **3. Execute zkTLS Protocol:** Invoke the zkTLS protocol to initiate the data verification process.